Samuel Ogden Edison Jr. was the father of Thomas Alva Edison (the great inventor).

 2. *Mary Sharlow, three daughters issued

-*There is no proof of marriage for Samuel Edison Jr. & Mary Sharlow.
-In probate records for Samuel Edison Jr.'s estate; his world famous son (Thomas Edison) filed paperwork claiming Mary Sharlow was not Samuel's widow.
+* Unfortunately there is no proof of marriage for Samuel Edison Jr. & Mary Sharlow.
+In probate records for Samuel Edison Jr.'s estate; his world famous son (Thomas Edison) filed paperwork claiming Mary Sharlow was not Samuel's wife.

 SOURCE, NATIONAL PARKS SERVICE: Samuel Ogden Edison Jr. was born on August 16, 1804 in Digby, Nova Scotia, Canada.
 His grandfather John Edeson (which they pronounced Ae-di-son), was a Loyalist during the American Revolution and left New Jersey for Nova Scotia in 1784.
 Throughout his life Samuel changed work several times, from splitting shingles for roofs to tailoring to keeping a tavern.
 Sometime after his marriage, Samuel moved the family to Vienna, Ontario where four of his seven children were born.